YiFangwan/kernel/doc/docutils/salomepypkg.rst

 * Adapt the ``apply_gen`` utility to take into account the finer folder hierarchy in ``site-packages``.

-Note that all python files that were existing in the KERNEL module are leaft untouched but the file ``salome.py``.
+The naming convention for source folder is here the convention in place in the KERNEL module: the source code of the python packages of a SALOME module <MODULE_NAME> is located in the source directory ``<srcdir>/src/<MODULE_NAME>_PY``.

-By convention, the source code of the python packages of a SALOME module <MYMODULE> is located in the source directory ``src/<MYMODULE>_PY`` (convention already used in the KERNEL).
+Note also that all python files that were existing in the KERNEL module are leaft untouched but the file ``salome.py``.

 Instructions for the associated documentation
 ---------------------------------------------